benstill/codepact-tutorials/README.md

-# CodePact Documentation
+# CodePact Tutorials

-This repository contains documentation for using CodePact.
+This repository contains tutorials for using CodePact.